kentcdodds/old-kentcdodds.com/content/blog/introducing-the-react-testing-library/index.md

 Let's explore this further...

-Our `GreetingFetcher` might render some HTML like this:
+Let's say we have a `GreetingFetcher` component that fetches a greeting for a user.
+It might render some HTML like this:

 ```jsx
 <div>